cellsignal/kedro-graphql/docs/ui.md

 ![pipeline forms](./02_ui_pipeline_form.png)

-### Dashboards
+### Default Dashboard

-After completing the form and clicking the "Run" button the pipeline dashboard will load with the following tabs:
+After completing the form and clicking the "Run" button the pipeline dashboard will load a default dashboard with the following tabs:

 **Monitor**